kislyuk/argcomplete/README.rst

     pip install argcomplete
     activate-global-python-argcomplete

-On Linux, you will need to run the second command with ``sudo``.
-See `Activating global completion`_ below for details.
+See `Activating global completion`_ below for details about the second step.

 Refresh your shell environment (start a new shell).